-IRS Statute of Limitations on Collections: CSED Rules for Tax Debt
+IRS Statute of Limitations on Collections: CSED Rules for Tax Liability

-Your tax debt can become uncollectible if the IRS statute of limitations on collections expires.
+Your taxes owed can become uncollectible if the IRS statute of limitations on collections expires.
 Typically, this period is ten years from the date of your tax assessment.
 The IRS can extend or suspend the collections period upon certain action, such as submitting an offer in compromise.

 If your collections period is expiring soon, expect the IRS to become more assertive in their attempts to collect the tax.
-Contact a tax professional if you need help determining the expiration date for the collection of your tax debt.
+Contact a tax professional if you need help determining the expiration date for the collection of your taxes owed.

 How the Collection Statute Expiration Date (CSED) Works

-Your CSED is the date your IRS tax debt becomes uncollectible.
+Your CSED is the date your IRS taxes owed becomes uncollectible.
 The law takes away all of the IRS collection powers on this date.
 You will no longer have to worry about an IRS levy of your assets, and the IRS should release its tax liens.

 The date your tax is assessed, the clock starts ticking on the statutes.
 Tax can be assessed in several ways: